kokawaguchi/adr/native-web-hybrid-app.md

 - Developing a native app may require more time and resources compared to a web or hybrid app
 - The team will need to develop separate versions of the app for different platforms (iOS and Android), which can increase development complexity.
 - Ongoing maintenance and updates will be required for each platform the app is deployed on.

-## Conclusion

-The decision to develop a native app aligns with the client's requirements for a high-performance, feature-rich, and secure food ordering application.
-While it may involve additional development effort, the benefits of native development outweigh any downsides in this scenario.